lidofinance/docs/docs/token-guides/steth-superuser-functions.md

 ## Oracle rebasing reports

 StETH is a rebasable token.
-It receives reports from the Oracle contract (`handleOracleReport` method) with the state of the protocol's ETH2 validators balances, and updates all the balances of stETH holders distributing the protocol's total staking rewards and penalties.
+It receives reports from the Oracle contract (`handleOracleReport` method) with the state of the protocol's Consensus Layer validators balances, and updates all the balances of stETH holders distributing the protocol's total staking rewards and penalties.
 The protocol employs distributed Oracle reporting: there are five Oracle daemons running by the Lido Node operators, and the Oracle smart contract formats beacon report on the consensus of three of five daemon reports.
-On top of the consensus mechanics, there are sanity checks for reports with sudden drops in total ETH2 balance or rewards with higher-than-possible APY.
+On top of the consensus mechanics, there are sanity checks for reports with sudden drops in total Consensus Layer balance or rewards with higher-than-possible APY.
 Current Oracle contract is [https://etherscan.io/address/0x442af784A788A5bd6F42A01Ebe9F287a871243fb](https://etherscan.io/address/0x442af784A788A5bd6F42A01Ebe9F287a871243fb).
 Note that: 1) DAO can set another address for the Oracle contact via vote; 2) Oracle implementation can change via vote.

 ## Superuser privileges decentralization